-Voting Line & Voting Room Chairs
+• Voting Line & Voting Room Chairs

 Minnesota law requires that you provide chairs for voters with limited mobility to sit on while waiting in line, receiving instructions or while voting a ballot.
-For public health reasons, space should be devoted to allow voters to social distance themselves while waiting in line.
+Depending on local health and safety ordinances/special laws, space may need to be devoted allowing voters to social distance themselves while waiting in line.